 Special Offer for WOMEX 21 Delegates

 WOMEX 21 Official Carrier, TAP Air Portugal is offering 15% discount on economy and business class to all the WOMEX 21 participants.
-To avail this discount, book your tickets via TAP Air Portugal's website.
-For booking code and more information on how to book, please see here.
+To avail this discount, use code: IT21TPCG26 to book your tickets via TAP Air Portugal's website.
+For more information on how to book, please see here.

 Porto has international connections to Europe.
 CP (Comboios de Portugal) is the company thatoperates trains in Portugal.
 Connection to Lisbon by train takes 3 hours and cost around 40€.